viiviilxx/TextClassification/README.md

 - Python: 3.8.0 or higher
 - PyTorch: 1.6.0 or higher
 - Optuna: 2.0.0 or higher
-- Transformers from haggingface 3.0.2 or higher
+- Transformers from huggingface 3.0.2 or higher

 If you installed Anaconda, you can create a virtual enviroment from `env.yml`.
 ```